chicodias/tabacaria/README.md

 Utilize os comandos abaixo para rodar os testes
 `make run <casos_teste/1.in`

 `make run <casos_teste/2.in`

 `make run <casos_teste/3.in`

 - 1.in
-Testa a insercao de produtos no estoque
+Testa a inserção de produtos no estoque

 - 2.in
-Testa a inserção de fornecedores
+Testa a inserção de fornecedores no cadastro

 - 3.in
 Testa a operação de venda